Welcome to today's edition of the Rush 24-7 podcast.

 So they survey other things.

-87,000 interviews over the past year.
+And 87,000 sample, 87,000 interviews over the past year.

-And the analysis shows that while economic anxiety and Trump's appeal are intertwined, his supporters for the most part do not make less than average Americans.
+And the analysis shows that while economic anxiety and Trump's appeal are intertwined, his supporters, for the most part, do not make less than average Americans.

-Meaning the picture the drive-bys are painting of the average Trump supporter is all wrong.
+And they are less likely to be unemployed, meaning the picture the drive-bys are painting of the average Trump supporter is all wrong.

 And it's not just what she saw on her trip through Pennsylvania, but the Gallup survey confirms it.